Edith Ewing Bouvier Beale: Biography

 In October 1971, police raided Grey Gardens and found the house "full of litter, rife with the odor of cats and in violation of various local ordinances".
-The Suffolk County, New York Board of Health prepared to evict Beale and "Little Edie" due to the unsafe condition of the property.
+The Suffolk County, New York, Board of Health prepared to evict Beale and "Little Edie" due to the unsafe condition of the property.
 Following the publicity, Beale's family paid a reported $30,000 to refurbish the property, settle back taxes, and give Beale and "Little Edie" a stipend (the two women's trust fund income had run out some years before).
 The eviction proceedings were dropped.

-Beale's niece Lee Radziwill hired documentary filmmakers Albert and David Maysles in 1972 to work on a film about the Bouvier family.
+Beale's niece, Lee Radziwill, hired documentary filmmakers Albert and David Maysles in 1972 to work on a film about the Bouvier family.
 At the outset, the brothers filmed Beale and "Little Edie".
 The original film project was not completed, and Radziwill kept the footage that had been shot of the Beales.

 The Maysles brothers were fascinated by the unique life the two women led.
 After raising funds for film and equipment on their own they returned and filmed 70 more hours of footage with Beale and "Little Edie".
 The resulting 1975 film Grey Gardens is widely considered a masterpiece of the documentary genre.

 Beale died of pneumonia at Southampton Hospital in Southampton, New York on February 5, 1977.
 Her body is buried in the Bouvier family plot at Most Holy Trinity Catholic Cemetery in East Hampton.

 As Beale neared her death, "Little Edie" reportedly asked if she had any final thoughts.
 Beale replied: "There's nothing more to say.
 It's all in the film."

 Legacy

 The notoriety of the 1975 Grey Gardens documentary prompted various other works.
 The documentary was adapted as a 2006 musical of the same name, including the characters Lee and Jackie Bouvier appearing as visiting children in retrospect.
-The documentary film and the story surrounding the Beales' lives was the basis of the 2009 HBO television movie Grey Gardens.
+The documentary film and the story surrounding the Beales' lives was the basis of the 2009 HBO television movie Grey Gardens with Beale portrayed by Jessica Lange.
 The original 1972 footage featuring Radziwill visiting the Beales was released in 2017 as That Summer.